sanbuphy/sanbuphy/README.md

 ## Who Am I ?

-Image GenAI / LLM / Open Source Community
+📚 Image GenAI / LLM / Open Source Community

 Bring AI into real life — Lower the threshold for people to attain happiness.

-- 📫 How to reach me: [my blog](https://www.aispacewalk.cn/)
+- How to reach me: [Sanbu'log](https://www.aispacewalk.cn/)

 💬 Time flies like an arrow, and the years pass like a shuttle.
 The time for learning is short, and there is so much that we don't know.